asis2016/Xena/README.md

 # xena-bootstrap4

-Xena Arts is a free Bootstrap 4 template for artist.
-It is a single page application theme.
+Xena Arts is a free Bootstrap 4 template for an artist.
+It is a single-page application theme.

 ## Demo